BracketMaster/Systolic-Array-Python-Migen-Verilog/README.md

 ```

 ## Operation
 To perform matrix multiplication A\*B, begin by placing the left most column of A at L_in and the top most row of B at Top_in.
 The next cycle, move once column to the right in A an place that at L_in.
 Also move one row down in B and place that at Top_in.
 Once you reach the last column of A or equivalently, the last row of B, insert 0s into Top_in and L_in so that the matrix product can perculate diagonally into the systolic array sums.
+After a sufficient amount of cycles, the matrix product will reside in the ```SUM``` registers of the systolic array cells.

-Alternatively, you can begin another matrix multiplication, but not that you will never see the matrix product of the first matrix multiplication captured in a cycle.
-Instead, you will need a controller to diagonally scrape the sums of the systolic array cells.
+Alternatively, you can begin another matrix multiplication, but note that the entire matrix product will never reside in the ```SUM``` registers of the systolic array cells.
+Instead, you will need a controller to diagonally scrape the sums of the systolic array cells while the products from the subsequent multiplication trickles in.

 ## TODO
  - [ ] make unit tests that take dimensions and arbitrary matrices as parameters